davidegat/infiniloop/README.md

 Once set up and running, your machine becomes a local AI music station, continuously producing new tracks with smooth transitions.
 It's local, private, and more personal than any YouTube or Spotify playlist.

-INFINI LOOP is powered by MusicGPT (https://github.com/gabotechs/MusicGPT) and MusicGen models by Meta (https://huggingface.co/facebook/musicgen-medium).
+INFINI LOOP is powered by MusicGPT (https://github.com/gabotechs/MusicGPT) and MusicGen models by Meta (https://huggingface.co/spaces/facebook/MusicGen).
 According to Meta, the model was trained on licensed data from the following sources: the Meta Music Initiative Sound Collection, Shutterstock music collection, and the Pond5 music collection.
 See the paper for more details about the training set and corresponding preprocessing.

-All audio generated with INFINI LOOP is produced locally and never sent to any external service.
+All audio (and statistics) generated with INFINI LOOP is produced locally and never sent to any external service.
 The resulting music is entirely owned by the user, who retains full rights to use, distribute, modify, and commercialize it without restrictions.

 GUI version: